-If you manufacture PCBs, sell or repair mobile devices or other products utilizing printed circuit boards an ultrasonic cleaner should be part of your equipment inventory.
-Unlike potentially damaging mechanical cleaning PCBs and other delicate electronic components by using brushes and environmentally unfriendly solvents, ultrasonic electronics cleaners use the power of ultrasonic cavitation to quickly, thoroughly and safely remove contaminants, whether from manufacturing or prolonged use, from all surfaces immersed in a biodegradable ultrasonic cleaning solution.
+Unlike potentially damaging mechanical cleaning PCBs and other delicate electronic components by using brushes and environmentally unfriendly solvents, ultrasonic electronics cleaners use the power of ultrasonic cavitation.
+This method quickly, thoroughly and safely remove contaminants, whether from manufacturing or prolonged use, from all surfaces immersed in a biodegradable ultrasonic cleaning solution.

 - Select an ultrasonic cleaner with a “Sweep” function to prevent potentially damaging harmonic vibrations along with unwanted “dead” and “hot spots”.

-- Fill the ultrasonic cleaning tank half way with water, add the correct amount of cleaning solution formulation for a full tank and continue adding water to the fill line.
+- Fill the tank half way with water, add the correct amount of cleaning solution formulation for a full tank and continue adding water to the fill line.

-- Turn on the unit without a load to mix and degas the solution.
-Degassing removes air trapped in the liquid, which slows down the cleaning process.
+- Turn on the unit without a load to mix and degas the solution to remove air trapped in the liquid, which slows down the cleaning process.
 Some units are equipped with a Degas mode to speed the process.

-- Place the printed circuit boards in a basket or rack in such a way that they do not contact each other.
+- Place the electronic parts in a basket or rack in such a way that they do not contact each other.
 When ready lower them into the solution.

 - At the end of the cycle remove and inspect.
-When satisfied rinse the boards with de-ionized water to thoroughly remove cleaning solution residues and allow them to dry.
-Large capacity fabricators may elect to employ electric dryers for this process.
+When satisfied rinse the components with de-ionized water to thoroughly remove cleaning solution residues and allow them to dry.
+Large capacity manufacturers or service providers may employ electric dryers for this process.

 Here we share information on cleaning PCBs with ultrasonic cavitation as developed by IDC Technologies.
 While it relates to cleaning hand-assembled circuit boards made with a water-soluble flux its value lies in the fact that the customer developed its best way to clean PCBs through experimentation.